 More troubling is the fact that so many self-care products contain alcohol, which dries the skin, in addition to various chemicals, additives, artificial dyes, and possible carcinogens.
 These ingredients make the cure, which is nothing of the sort, worse than the disease, so to speak.

 What is a natural way to solve this condition?

 Handcrafted soap by Japanese artisans is a natural and safe way to treat this condition.
 More to the point, this soap contains Japanese persimmon extract—which also eliminates vaginal odor among women who suffer from nonenal/aging odor.
 The same extract is effective for foot odors, regardless of age.

 How long should people use this soap?

 Using this soap, which protects and moisturizes the skin, should be a daily ritual.
-It is not age-restrictive, meaning it is not a soap for “old people”; rather, it is a soap for all people.
-It is an artisanal product, too, as Japanese culture celebrates the craft of soapmaking.
+It is not age-restrictive, meaning it is not a soap for older adults; rather, it is a soap for all people.
+It is an artisanal product, too, as Japanese culture celebrates the craft of soap making.
 The people of Japan revere this tradition, as it symbolizes expertise and the exclusive use of natural ingredients; applying what nature offers into something individuals can apply to their skin.